WikiToLearn/Translations/README.md

 * `translate-toolkit`
 * `subversion`

-You have to install `pip install -r requirements.txt`.
+You have to install `pip3 install -r requirements.txt`.